 Visit: The Lindley Library Catalogue and type in ‘Margaret Dickinson’ to access the archive record here.

 The Society would like to thank MLA North East for funding the design of the website and the Heritage Lottery Fund for supporting a 3-year archive project (2003-2006) during which the photographs and research were prepared.

 Research and cataloguing: June Holmes and Barbara Harbottle

 Photographers: Graham Steen and Ian Mckie

-Website editor: Dr David Gardner-Medwin and Tim Johnson
+Website editors: Dr David Gardner-Medwin and Tim Johnson

 BNC(1897) Berwickshire Naturalists’ Club